mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 ### Projections Config

-This section of the configuration provides all the details related to each projection associated to an instance of the Real-Time Updater service.
+This section of the configuration provides all the details related to each projection associated to an instance of the Projection Storer service.
 The content of this property is mapping between projection names and their configuration the input and output specification together with the mapping configuration that instructs the service on how to transform each ingestion event into a projection record and where to store it.

 #### Topics